KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 **Willingness to Compromise:** Be prepared to find common ground and explore solutions that work for everyone involved.

-**Seek Help if Needed:** If you\'re struggling to resolve a conflict with a team member, don\'t hesitate to come to Dr. Benjamin for guidance or mediation.
+**Seek Help if Needed:** If you're struggling to resolve a conflict with a team member, don't hesitate to come to Dr. Benjamin for guidance or mediation.

 ### Conflict Resolution Strategies